All Collections

 HTTP Service Source Step

-An HTTP Service commonly provides communication with a web-based application server.
+An HTTP Service commonly provides communication with a web-based application server to retrieve data from it.

 Praise Magidi avatar